NGonline/Notes/Java.md

 - If you create an object of an abstract class, you will get an error message from the compiler.
 - It's possible to make a class `abstract` without including any `abstract` methods.
 - Abstract classes are also useful refactoring tools, since they allow you to easily move common methods up the inheritance hierarchy.
+- You can't instantiate an abstract class, but you can still define constructors for it.
+If you don't, the compiler will still synthesize a default one.

 ## Interface
 - I believe that an interface should have more meaning than a mechanical duplication of method combinations, so I tend to wait until I see the value added by an interface before creating one.